BarkaviSJ/eShoppingRubyOnRails/README.md

 # README
-SUKHA - A HAPPY PLACE TO SHOPPING APPLICATION :
+## SUKHA - A HAPPY PLACE TO SHOPPING APPLICATION :
 ###### *Designed, developed and deployed by: Barkavi Sundararajan - Student ID: 51989442

 ### About the application:
-This application is a ecommerce application that sells 6 different types of product categories across U.K. and has warehouse in ober 200 locations.
+This application is an ecommerce application that sells 6 different types of product categories across U.K. and has warehouses in over 200 locations.
 It shows  relationship between different tables, separate login for customers and admin dashboard.
-It has live map, admin dashboard charts, featured product graph for customers.
+It has live maps, admin dashboard charts, search filter and featured product graph for customers, capturing session details of customers with other security measures and test cases.

 ## Deployed application
 The live application has been deployed on the heroku platform in postgres database and can be accessed through the following link: https://sukha-happy-shopping.herokuapp.com/